 Cooking Frozen Chicken

-If you don’t have time, water, or tools to thaw your chicken safely, you can cook your chicken frozen.
-You will need to increase your cooking time by 50% and not all cooking methods work well when you’re working with a frozen chicken.
-Using frozen chicken isn’t ideal if you want to get crispy skin, because the excess water in the frozen chicken prevents browning.
+If you don’t have time, water, or tools to thaw your poultry properly, you can cook your chicken straight out of the freezer.
+You will need to increase your cooking time by 50% and cooking chicken when it’s frozen doesn’t work with all cooking styles.
+Using frozen meat isn’t ideal if you want to get crispy skin, because the excess water prevents browning.

 It’s also more difficult to handle frozen chicken.
 Before cooking it, remove any packaging or wrappings before cooking.
 And you’ll want to remove the giblet pack from a whole chicken as soon as you can loosen it.